revoxhere/duino-coin/README.md

 8. Banning involves blocking the user from accessing his coins along with the removal of an account.<br/>
 9. Only coins earned legally are eligible for the exchange.<br/>
 10. Accounts may be suspended temporarily to investigate ("investigations") ToS violations ("violation" or "abuse").<br/>
-11. An exchange request made to the offical DUCO-Exchange ("the offical exchange") may be delayed and/or declined during investigations. <br/>
+11. An exchange request made to the official DUCO-Exchange ("the official exchange") may be delayed and/or declined during investigations. <br/>
-12. Exchange requests made to the offical exchange may be declined due to ToS violations and/or low funding.<br/>
+12. Exchange requests made to the official exchange may be declined due to ToS violations and/or low funding.<br/>
 13. Mining with free cloud hosting services (or free VPS services - e.g. Repl.it, GitHub Actions, etc.) is not allowed as it's unfair for others.<br />
 14. A user's DUCOs may be burnt if a violation can be proven.<br/>
 15. These terms of service can change at any time without prior notice.<br/>